 How we are funded

 Inherit is part of a larger independent charity and is run on a strictly not-for-profit basis.
-We are funded by contributions from individual donors and by grants.
+We are funded by contributions from donors and by grants.